On this page | |

 Invert Bounds

 Inverts the notion of what it means to be inside the bounds.
-When this toggle is enabled partitions will contain all source geometry that is NOT entirely contained within the bounding region.
+When on, partitions will contain all source geometry that is not entirely contained within the bounding region.

 Size